Caleighharber/Caleighharber/README.md

 <br>

-## 📣 How about an Office quote before you go?
+## 📣 How about some data quotes before you go?
 Data are just summaries of thousands of stories — tell a few of those stories to help make the data meaningful.

 > ~ Dan Heath

+Information is the oil of the 21st century, and analytics is the combustion engine

+> ~ Peter Sondergaard